 As Tipton-Martin stated in The Jemima Code, “Historically, the Jemima code was an arrangement of words and images synchronized to classify the character and life’s work of our nation’s black cooks as insignificant.”

 But their skills and contributions were anything but trivial.

 Despite being denied formal education, the black legacy lived on through the spoken word.
 “They told stories on the front porch, during special occasions, and at celebrations.
 They transferred cooking techniques while working side by side or sharing a meal together,” Tipton-Martin wrote.

 When enjoying a meal, keep in mind the history that encapsulated the knowledge we have today.
-Many of the flavor combinations, temperatures, and ideal cooking times were discovered and perfected by these African American women.
+These African American women discovered and perfected many of the flavor combinations, temperatures, and ideal cooking times.

 These were the women who laid the foundation many years ago.